seliverstov/nexus-4-navfix/README.md

 Flash `UPDATE.zip` via custom recovery.
 Enjoy!

-Once you see OTA update alert, flash `UPDATE_ROLLBACK.zip`, update and repeat.
+Don't forget to save `UPDATE_ROLLBACK.zip` in a safe place.
+Once you see OTA update alert, flash rollback, update and repeat.
+Never try to apply OTA for patched files, rollback first!

 Prerequesties: